fedeoasi/file-system-tools/README.md

 runMain com.github.fedeoasi.FindDuplicateFiles --catalog <CATALOG_NAME>
 ```

-The above prints a list of the biggest files that are duplicated (more than
+The above prints a list of files that are duplicated (one or more
-one identical copies).
-It also prints folders ranked by how many duplicate
-files they contain.
+identical copies) sorted by size.

+Note: A `folder` parameter can be used to limit the duplicate search to files in
+a given folder.
+The copies will be searched for in the rest of the catalog
+but only files that appear in the given folder will be reported.

-Note: You can pass an extension through the `extension` parameter so that
+You can pass an extension through the `extension` parameter so that
 only files of the given extension will be analyzed.
 This can be used for
 example to deduplicate images (e.g., jpg).

+A `show-duplicates` parameter determines whether the copies should be printed
+along with the original file that is duplicated.